Mauritius

 I found that French seems to be more commonly spoken than English, for example if you go into a store or supermarket they are likely to greet you in French!

-– How to Get Around Mauritius
+– How to Get Around Mauritius (Car Rental, Buses, Taxis & Tours)

+In Mauritius, you drive on the left-hand side of the road.
 The island is pretty small, so you can easily explore by car and cover a lot in a day (while not being restricted to the bus routes or timetables).
-That being said, the roads can’t keep up with the volume of traffic.
-It therefore does generally take a lot longer than it should to travel around even by car.
-But still much quicker than if you try to take the bus!
-Do note that Mauritian drivers are not the most cautious, so be careful on the roads.
+Do note however that the roads can’t keep up with the volume of traffic – it generally takes a lot longer than it should (distance-wise) to travel around even by car.

-Scooter:
+Renting a Scooter:

 As for the public buses in Mauritius, I wouldn’t rely on them as your sole transport option to explore as much as possible.
 I tried to travel around this way and it didn’t work out so well.